jadecobra/python_tdd_exercises/source/how_to/make_tdd_environment.rst

     history

-* make an empty file with a name that describes what the program does so it is easy to remember later, for example :ref:`makePythonTdd.sh`
+* and make an empty file with a name that describes what the program does so it is easy to remember later, for example :ref:`makePythonTdd.sh`

   .. code-block:: shell

     touch makePythonTdd.sh

-* then open the file in the Integrated Development Environment (IDE), and copy each command I need to make a Test Driven Development Environment
+* then open the file in the Integrated Development Environment (IDE), and copy the commands I need to make a `Test Driven Development`_ Environment

   .. code-block:: ruby